 - Are you under a strict budget?
-If you’re looking to spend less than a $100, then go for the K55 or K15.
+If you’re looking to spend less than a $100, then go for the K-Classic or K15.

 - How many users will this brewer serve?
-The K55 is great for a single or multiple users.
-The K15 is best suited for a single user due to its small size.
-The K250 is also a good fit for a single or multiple users, although it has a water reservoir smaller than the K55.
+The K-Classic is great for a single or multiple users.
+The K-Mini is best suited for a single user due to its small size.

 Unboxing and Demo of Keurig K-Classic/K55:

 Keurig K-Classic/K55 Review: